 My advice as a business coach: Be careful not to rest on your laurels.
 Every time you interact with any existing or potential client you must take the opportunity to wow them with your best effort (even when the work is in the bag).

-To bid, or not to bid: targeting the right opportunities
+To bid, or not to bid: targeting the right tender opportunities

-How do you know which tenders are worth going after?
-In addition to the considerations above, my business advice is to ask yourself the following questions:
+As I mentioned earlier, tenders can be goldmines – good opportunities for predictable work at good margins – or they can be minefields.
+How do you know which are which?
+In addition to the considerations above, my business advice is to assess the opportunity based on these following questions:

 - Do you provide what the client wants?